jzimmerman135/impcore-rs/README.md

 - **Redefinition of functions**

-  Redefining functions is allowed (for now), but has no effect.
+  Redefining functions is allowed (for now) in both modes compiler execution modes, but in JIT mode it will resort to javascript behaviour.
+In interpreter mode it will resemble standard impcore.
-  In impcore-rs function calls refer to the version of the function that was in defined when the call was first declared.
-For example the following impcore code

 ```
 (define add-one (x) (+ x 1))